JAN CRAWFORD, BEd, BFA, AFCA

 Today Jan is known for her large paintings of mason jars of fruit.
 Colourful still life compositions set up and photographed by Jan from her orchard are images that express how land forms our collective identity.
 These jars speak to a larger theme: preserving Canadian identity.

 Jan’s glass jar series are “Portraits” of Okanagan identity.
-Vivid saturated colour of fruit placed in archival canning jars are a testament to a agricultural region of BC.
+Vivid saturated colour of fruit placed in archival canning jars are a testament to an agricultural region of BC.
 Jan’s jars capture time, “reflecting links between place and memory”.
+“On a personal level, the jars are portraits of my life and about my connection with our orchard—land we have nurtured for half a century.”

 Jan’s work has been featured in many publications, including magazines, books, catalogues and newspaper articles.
 She has exhibited in countless solo and group exhibitions.
 Jan has also been featured in media interviews on CBC radio, CH-BCTV and Rogers TV.
 Her work is in private and public collections throughout BC, Alberta and California.

-Jan’s work can be seen at the Hambleton Galleries, Kelowna; The Gainsborough Galleries, Calgary; The Federation Gallery of Canadian Artists, Vancouver.
+Jan’s work can be seen at the Hambleton Galleries, Kelowna; The Federation Gallery of Canadian Artists, Vancouver; North Van Arts, Vancouver International Airport.
 Jan has donated her work to various art organizations, Arts Umbrella shooting stars foundation Kelowna Art Gallery, Penticton Art Gallery and the BC Cancer Agency in Vancouver and Victoria.